Our CH 2014 Participating Colleges & Universities

 BACK TO TOP

-Columbia University in the City of New York is the fifth oldest college in the United States and a member of the Ivy League.
-Columbia offers almost 100 majors to its 5,700 undergraduate students in two undergraduate colleges: Columbia College and The Fu Foundation School of Engineering and Applied Science.
-All Columbia undergraduates are united by the renowned Core Curriculum, which began in 1919 and introduces students to essentials texts and thinkers through small seminar courses in literature, history, art, music, natural science and philosophy.
-Nearly all undergraduates live in guaranteed housing on our traditional Morningside Heights campus where they have access to all of New York City.
-Students hail from all fifty states and 80 countries, and over half of students identify themselves as Native American, African American, Latino or Asian American.
+Columbia University Columbia University in the City of New York is the fifth oldest college in the United States and a member of the Ivy League.
+Columbia offers nearly 100 majors to its 6000 undergraduates in two schools: Columbia College and The Fu Foundation School of Engineering and Applied Science.
+Students hail from all fifty states and 90 countries, and over half identify themselves as Native American, African American, Latino or Asian American, making Columbia one of the most diverse campuses in the nation.
 More than 30 tribes and communities are represented in the undergraduate Native population.
-The student-run Native American Council organizes programming throughout the year on campus, including an annual powwow, and provides support for the American Indian, Alaska Native, Native Hawaiian and international indigenous community.
-A robust Native American Studies program, optional Native undergraduate housing and the American Indian Community House in Manhattan are among many other resources for our Native students.
-To learn more about our Native community, please contact Javier Plasencia of the Office of Undergraduate Admissions, at email@example.com.
+All Columbia undergraduates are united by our renowned Core Curriculum, which began in 1919 and introduces students to essential texts and thinkers through small seminar courses in literature, history, art, music, natural science and philosophy.
+Research opportunities abound in over 200 labs and research institutes throughout the university.
+Nearly all undergraduates live in guaranteed housing on our beautiful Morningside Heights campus, allowing for easy access to all of New York City for cultural, social and professional exploration.
+There are over 500 student-run clubs and organizations from performing arts to community service to publications to athletics to cultural and religious affinity groups.
+The student-run Native American Council organizes programming throughout the year, including an annual Powwow, and provides support for the American Indian, Alaska Native, Native Hawaiian and international indigenous community.
+The Office of Multicultural Affairs and the American Indian Community House in Manhattan are among the many resources for our Native students.
+To learn more about our Native community, please contact Jessica Cho, Native Outreach Coordinator, in the Office of Undergraduate Admissions, at firstname.lastname@example.org or (212) 854-0607.

 BACK TO TOP